qawolf/qawolf/docs/docs/smoke_tests_with_alerts.md

 [Your code base should now look like this.](https://github.com/qawolf/tutorials-smoke-tests/tree/3ee8e15bf4c10d87549e2a5b2d6549e8c598d95d)

-See [QA Wolf API documentation](docs/api) for a full list of methods you can use to write assertions.
+See [QA Wolf API documentation](api) for a full list of methods you can use to write assertions.

 ### Use custom selectors

 As [discussed earlier](smoke_tests_with_alerts#element-selectors), the default selector in the generated test code contains all attributes of an element and its two direct [ancestors](https://developer.mozilla.org/en-US/docs/Web/API/Node/parentElement).
 When running a test, the `qawolf` library will wait for a close enough match to the default selector before moving on.
 If no suitable match is found before timing out, the test will fail.

-You may want to edit the test code to use selectors of your choosing rather than the default selector logic.
+You may want to edit the test code to use selectors of your choosing rather than the default selectors.
 This allows you to be explicit about which element to target in each step of your test.

 The two supported custom selectors are [CSS selectors](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors) and text selectors:

 - [CSS selectors](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors) find the element matching the CSS selector, for example: `#my-id`, `.my-class`, `div.my-class`, `[data-qa="my-input"]`
 - Text selectors find the element that contains the given text

-In your test code, replace the default selector (for example, `selectors[0]`) with an object containing either the `css` or `text` key and the desired target value ([learn more about custom selectors here](api#interface-selector)).
+In your test code, replace the default selector (for example, `selectors[0]`) with an object containing either the `css` or `text` key and the desired target value.
 For example:

 ```js
 it('can click "Clear completed" button', async () => {